ibm-cloud-docs/vpc/file_storage_vpc_create.md

 The following examople creates and attaches a [virtual network interface](/docs/vpc?topic=vpc-vni-about) to your mount target that identifies the file share with a reserved IP address and applies the rules of the selected Security group.
 To create the mount target with the network interface, make a `POST /shares` request and specify a subnet.
 Specifying the `subnet` property is required when you're not using the [`primary_ip` property](#fs-create-file-share-pni-api) and specifying `address`for a reserved IP.

 In this example, the mount target specifies a subnet ID.
+When the `transit_encryption` property set to `user_managed`, encryption in transit with an instance identity certificate is enabled.
+The default is none, which disables encryption in transit.
 The default access control mode is `security_group`, which is shown in the response.

 ```json
 curl -X POST "$vpc_api_endpoint/v1/shares?version=2023-05-11&generation=2&maturity=beta" \